Evening Anchor Tricia Macke

 I've covered a slew of local stories that have made headlines.
 I've also covered stories around the globe in Israel, Bosnia, Germany, the O.J.
 Simpson double murder trial, and the return of John Glenn into space.
 While you have to cover the tragedies that happen, I've always loved to write stories that make people laugh, feel good or are in some way positive.

-"Another Side Of..." is a weekly franchise piece on FOX19 and here on our website, profiling famous or interesting people in our community or on a national level.
-I have interviewed everyone from Vanna White to Magic Johnson, shot clay pigeons with a Nascar champion to shooting basketball with the Globetrotters.
-Every Sunday night, it's a different story to share.

-When I'm away from the station, I am with my family.
+When I’m away from the station, I am with my family.
 I have five wonderful children, Katlynn, Spencer, Piper, Dash and Saylor.
 Like all you moms out there, I believe in multi-tasking.
-The four little ones are my biological children, Spence is 12, Piper 11, Dash 8 and Saylor is 6 and my 23-year old Katlynn, was a gift from my sister Beth.
+The four little ones are my biological children - Spence, Piper, Dash and Saylor - and Katlynn was a gift from my sister Beth.
 She lost her battle with cancer in 2005 and I am raising her daughter.
-Five is a good number… It's like having my own basketball team!
+Five is a good number… It’s like having my own basketball team!

 I was born and raised in Newport, Kentucky.
 I am a 1987 alum of Newport Central Catholic and 1992 graduate of Northern Kentucky University.
 I worked my way through college by juggling three and four jobs at a time and graduated without owing one penny!